istio/istio.io/content/en/docs/setup/install/multicluster/virtual-machine/index.md

 - vms
 ---

-Follow this guide to install an Istio control plane [multicluster deployment](/docs/ops/deployment/deployment-models/#multiple-clusters) and setup your first virtual machine.
+Follow this guide to install an Istio control plane [multicluster deployment](/docs/ops/deployment/deployment-models/#multiple-clusters) and connect your first virtual machine.

 ## Prerequisites